Engineering Access Level Pages

 •CDSM or VVIM Setup

 The Engineering access level is primarily used for initializing the CDS at the time of installation and for system diagnostics.
-Once your system has been configured, you should not require an engineering access level user for day-to-day operations.
+After your system has been configured, you should not require an engineering access level user for day-to-day operations.

 When you log in to the CDSM with a user account that has Engineering access level, the first page that is displayed is the CDSM Setup page.
 All the other CDSM pages that are available with the Master access level are still available with the Engineering access level.